 4. According to the EPA, there is approximately ???? refrigerant vapor left in an average 350 ton R-11 chiller at 0 psig pressure once all the R-11 liquid has been removed?

 The correct answer is 100 lbs.
-The point the EPA is trying to make here is that even after all the liquid refrigerant has been removed from a very large chiller, there is still quite a lot of refrigerant left in the chiller.
+The point the EPA is trying to make here is that even after all the liquid refrigerant has been removed from a very large chiller, there is still a lot of refrigerant left in the chiller.
 For example at 85°F, the density of the R-11 vapor is 0.357 pounds per cubic foot.
-Therefore, if the total volume of the refrigerant circuit in the chiller (including the condenser and evaporator barrels) was 280 cubic feet, then the mass of refrigerant contained would be 100 pounds (280 ft3 x 0.357 Lb/ft3 = 100 lb).
-While the inside volume of the average 350 ton chiller may not be quite as large as 280 cubic feet, it is the exam choice closest to an actual case.
+Therefore, if the total volume of the refrigerant circuit in the chiller (including the condenser and evaporator barrels) was 280 cubic feet, the mass of refrigerant contained would be 100 pounds (280 ft3 x 0.357 lb /ft3 = 100 lb).
+Although the inside volume of the average 350 ton chiller might not be quite as large as 280 cubic feet, it is the exam choice closest to an actual case.

 5. When a system is operating, refrigerant enters the expansion device as a ????

-The correct answer is “A” it enters the expansion device as a “subcooled or saturated liquid.”
+The correct answer is "A" it enters the expansion device as a "subcooled or saturated liquid."
 Refrigerant is condensed in the condenser, and it is usually subcooled slightly when it exits the condenser.
-It then flows thru the tubing to the inlet of the expansion device, such as the TXV or Cap tube as either saturated liquid or subcooled liquid.
+It then flows through the tubing to the inlet of the expansion device, such as the TXV or cap tube as either saturated liquid or subcooled liquid.

 6. Which refrigerant does not need to be recovered?

-The correct answer is “D” both A and B are correct.
-Carbon Dioxide does not need to be recovered and R-744 is Carbon Dioxide, so the correct question is Both, since they are both Carbon Dioxide.
+The correct answer is "D" both A and B are correct.
+Carbon dioxide does not need to be recovered and R-744 is carbon dioxide, so the correct question is Both, because they are both carbon dioxide.

 7. ???? is a potential refrigerant for a low-pressure chiller.